 Testing will likely be required to confirm the diagnosis of hiatus hernia, and to rule out other possible reasons for the symptoms.
-These tests can include an upper GI series or an endoscopy.
-The most commonly used test, the upper GI series, consists of the patient drinking a liquid that coats the walls of the esophagus and stomach.
+These tests can include an upper GI series or a gastroscopy.
+The upper GI series consists of the patient drinking a liquid that coats the walls of the esophagus and stomach.
 This drink contains barium, which shows up as bright white on X-rays, providing a contrasting picture of the shape and function of the upper GI tract during the X-ray.
-During an endoscopy, the physician inserts a hollow, flexible tube with a tiny light and video camera into the patient’s body via the mouth, to allow for a close-up view of the esophagus and stomach.
+During a gastroscopy, the physician inserts a hollow, flexible tube with a tiny light and video camera into the patient’s body via the mouth, to allow for a close-up view of the esophagus and stomach.

 As with many digestive conditions, there are a number of components to a hiatus hernia treatment plan.
 These could include dietary and lifestyle modifications, medications, and possibly surgery.

 Dietary and Lifestyle Modifications